pennlabs/penn-clubs/frontend/markdown/fair.md

 # Penn Clubs: Activites Fair Officer Guide

-<div class="notification is-info"><b>Are you setting up in-person?</b> This guide
+<div class="notification is-info"><b>Are you registered for the fair?</b> If you are looking for instructions on
-is meant for a virtual activities fair.
-If you are looking for instructions on how to sign up for the in-person component, please go to your club's homepage and you should be prompted at the top.</div>
+how to sign up for the activities fair, please go to your club's homepage and you should be prompted at the top.</div>

 <div class="notification is-info"><b>Are you a fair participant?</b> This guide
 is meant for club officers to prepare for the activities fair.
 If you are looking for instructions on how to participate in the fair, click <a href="/fair">here</a>.</div>